morosebose/countries_data/README.md

 ### 1. Install Python

 The program requires that Python and some additional packages already be installed on your local machine.
+To check whether you have Python installed:

+- Open a command line prompt such as Terminal, PowerShell, or cmd
+- Type `which python` at the prompt.
+If you see a path such as `/usr/bin/python`, Python is installed on your machine
+- If you get an error such as `python not found`, type `which python3`
-If you do not have Python installed, you can download the latest version from [python.org](https://www.python.org/downloads/).
+- If you get the same error, you do not have Python installed.
+You can download the latest version from [python.org](https://www.python.org/downloads/).

 ### 2. Install additional libraries